egelege/itu_sct_autonomous/itu_sct_autonomous_weeklyhw1/README.md

 ---

-### **2. Matrix Module**
+### **2. Matrix Calculator**

 #### **Objective**
-The Matrix module provides a comprehensive set of tools for creating, manipulating, and performing mathematical operations on matrices.
+The Matrix calculator provides a comprehensive set of tools for creating, manipulating, and performing mathematical operations on matrices.

 #### **Features**
 - **Matrix Creation**: